SEO (Search Engine Optimization) is important

 A couple of the flaws or shortcomings—I wrongly believed, it has—were in reality caused by my lack of expertise.
 So, I will hold off on buying an upgrade to Yoast SEO Premium, until I know that I need it.
 The upgrade would not have solved my finger problems or lack of comprehension.
 But I am impressed by it.

-Not only that it tell me what I am doing wrong, it tells me what I am doing right, and it is nice to be able to instantly see how I am doing trying to do it right.
+Not only does it tell me what I am doing wrong, it tells me what I am doing right, and it is nice to be able to instantly see how I am doing trying to do it right.

 I should also mention that it will tell whether any of the previous work I did is still up to snuff, when search engine parameters change and when it requires me to fix certain things.
-Nothing like that has happened yet, but after I installed and activated the plug-in, it checked the whole blog, all 900 blog posts of it, to tell me that that I had some work to do and what that is.
+Nothing like that has happened yet, but after I installed and activated the plug-in, it checked the whole blog, all 900 blog posts of it, to tell me that I had some work to do and what that is.

 It does indicate in the list of blog posts which ones have been optimized, how well they have been optimized, and tells me which pages have not yet been optimized at all.